Nature benefits for children with additional needs

-Our resources have three critical ingredients: sensory engagement, nature-based and accessible to all abilities.
+Our activities and resources have three critical ingredients: sensory engagement, nature-based and accessible to all abilities.
 They are easy to replicate at home on a small budget and require minimal pre-planning.
+They are designed to support learning outcomes and can be used as part of the curriculum.

 “I’ve never seen Ben concentrate for this long on one activity and Rosie, who finds it hard to communicate with other children waved at a girl when we left”.